 What Does “The Year of The Road Trip” Mean For Retail?

 So what does the Year of the Great American Road Trip mean for retailers?
 It means an influx of business.
-According to Destination Analysts, 64% of travelers want to support local businesses.
+According to Destination Analysts, 64 percent of travelers want to support local businesses.
 That means that you will have local customers, but also new, visiting customers coming through your door.
 That offers you the opportunity to sell merchandise to them that fit the season, as well as goods that fit their travel needs and desire to remember the experience.

 What Kind of Merchandise You Should Keep In Stock?